zunstraal/J-Co-Project/languageSpecification/useDb.md

 ## Issues
-An exception/error is raised in case the same DB is specified two or more times.
+An exception error is raised in case the same DB is specified two or more times.

 ## References